lemmy-api

 This repository implements bindings to the Lemmy API for Common Lisp.

-Lemmy API interfaces, API endpoints, enums, and types are defined according to the unofficial openapi specification.
+Lemmy API interfaces, API endpoints, enums, and types are defined according to the openapi specification.

 Build Status